xiebb7/biocre/README.md

 ```

 ## Usage of BioCRE
-Executing the BioCRE computational framework necessitates the provision of three primary inputs: `rna_adata`, `atac_adata`, and `meta_data`.
-Here's a refined explanation of these components:
+Executing the BioCRE pipeline necessitates the provision of three primary inputs: `rna_adata`, `atac_adata`, and `meta_data`:
-`rna_adata` - This represents the processed single-cell RNA sequencing (sncRNA-seq) data encapsulated in an AnnData object.
+* `rna_adata` - This represents the processed single-cell RNA sequencing (sncRNA-seq) data encapsulated in an AnnData object.
-`atac_adata` - Similarly structured as rna_adata, but this dataset comprises single-cell Assay for Transposase-Accessible Chromatin using sequencing (snATAC-seq) information.
+* `atac_adata` - Similarly structured as rna_adata, but this dataset comprises single-cell Assay for Transposase-Accessible Chromatin using sequencing (snATAC-seq) information.
-`meta_data` - This data serves as a genomic annotation resource.
+* `meta_data` - This data serves as a genomic annotation resource.
 It includes precise genomic locations for genes and peaks.
 Typically, the cellranger output file named 'features.tsv.gz' serves as the metadata.